dcurry09/dcurry09.github.io/_posts/2018-02-20-david-curry-TinDogr.md

 ```

 ## Data Augmentation and Keras Generators
 Now that I have train and validation datasets created I can use data augmentation to increase the number of images per class.
 Luckily Keras has the ImageDataGenerator class, which handles the import, augment, and general flow of images through thr VGG-16 network.
 Below is the code for importing the pre-trained VGG-16 weights and creating the bottleneck features (data augmentation is part of the pipeline thanks to Keras).
+The full script can be seen [here](https://github.com/dcurry09/TinDogr/blob/master/python/train_CNN_script.py).

 ```python
 def save_bottleneck_features():